Extraordinary Madagascar Holidays

 At the far southern tip of Madagascar is Fort Dauphin, and the area around it is filled with more extraordinary places such as the Berenty Reserve, the Ifotaka Community Forest and the Andohahela National Park.
 They all offer different combinations of landscape and ecosystem and they all offer a wealth of bird and animal life.

-Wherever you decide to go in Madagascar there will be extraordinary and wonderful things to see.
+Wherever you decide to go in Madagascar there will be extraordinary things to see.
 In particular, if you are interested in birds, there are 308 species recorded on Madagascar, of which 108 are endemic.
 There can surely be no better place in the world to see birds that you will never see anywhere else!

 To begin the exciting process of narrowing your options, making your choices and developing your plans, we would love to hear from you!